The Peanut Butter Conspiracy: Name

 "I got together upon John's recommendation with Fent and Voigt and, with the help of Owsley, we learned 50 or so songs in one day and went out that night and got our choice of about three gigs in Hollywood.
 We played at the Sea Witch on Sunset Blvd. as the Crossing Guards.
 We were a power trio, and then John and Barbara joined back up with us and we changed our name to the PBC.
 The PBC was a name that Voigt came up with—actually it was the Peanut Butter Controversy originally, but we changed it to Conspiracy right away."

-South African group

-The South African band Peanut Butter Conspiracy was formed in 1968.
-The original line up included Una Valli (vocals), John Lindeman (guitar), Brian Mulder (bass), Ron Naturam (keyboards), Mike Fox (drums), Peter Lynch (sax/mouth-organ/guitar) and Mike Koch (drums).
-Subsequent band members included Ton Schiff (keyboards), George Hill (drums), Herbert Simon (guitar), Moose Forer (bass), Frank Hill (drums), Stuart Preston (drums), Mick Spooner (keyboard/sax), Eddie Payne (trumpet) and Freddie Schesser (trumpet).

-"Understanding" reached number two on Springbok's Top 20 in May 1971 and spent 17 weeks on the chart.
-It went to number one on the Rhodesian chart for three weeks in May 1971.
-Other hits include "Hold On To What You've Got" (number four, August 1971) and "Amen" (number two, December 1971).